 Remote Desktop clients

-- Operate the apps that are installed on the PC.
+- Use apps installed on the remote PC.

-- Access the files and network resources of the PC.
+- Access files and network resources on the remote PC.

-- Leave the apps open when you end the client.
+- Leave the apps open when you turn off the client.

 |Client||Get the app||Documentation||Latest version|

 |Windows Desktop||Windows Desktop client||Get started, What's new||1.2.3213|